 President and Chief Executive Officer

-She and her late husband Jerry have two adult children, Harrison Keller and Mary Emily Pardue, and seven grandchildren.
+A native Texan, Dr. Keller resides in Harker Heights, Texas.
+She and her late husband, Jerry, an Army Veteran and military child, have two adult children, Harrison Keller, a Navy Reserve Officer, and Mary Emily Pardue, and six grandchildren.